.NET Modernization, Integration & Development

 Who This Is For

-Companies running legacy .NET Framework applications that need to be moved to .NET 8+ or Azure
+Companies running legacy .NET Framework applications that need to be moved to modern .NET or Azure

 Organizations where the cost and risk of maintaining old systems is limiting product velocity